schollz/kiki/doc/content/overview.md

 3. Compare other's list to your list and find which items you do not have.
 4. Get each item that you *do *not have* and that the other *does have* (`GET /envelope/X`) and insert into the database after verifying the signature.
 5. Post each time that you *do have* and the other *does not have* (`POST /envelope`).
 Note that, when a server recieves a `POST /envelope` it will verify the signature before saving it.

+Blocking someone should purge their messages and disallow syncing.
+When syncing, send a list of blocked public keys and then the other servers will remove those.

+When making a release add the my public key encrypted by my private key and ensure they are same before doing any synchronization.
+Synchronize by just sending sql dumps?

+Check size of a user on disk by adding up length of each column when querying all their rows, to make sure synchornization doesn't overflow the specified amount of data to save per person.

 ### Storage